Postgraduate MSc

 3. Build and implement a programme for athletes or specific populations

-4. Take advantage of the university’s new state-of-the-art Carnegie School of Sport building
+4. Take advantage of our state-of-the-art Carnegie School of Sport building

 5. Sport volunteering opportunities